 Deep Dive: Why Computers Need Both RAM and ROM

 This deep dive covers Deep Dive: Why Computers Need Both RAM and ROM within RAM and ROM for GCSE Computer Science.
-Revise RAM and ROM in Memory & Storage for GCSE Computer Science with 15 exam-style questions and 16 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 3 of 10 in this topic.
+Revise RAM and ROM in 3.4 Computer Systems for GCSE Computer Science with 16 exam-style questions and 16 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 3 of 11 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position